cielecki/day-composer/docs/roadmap.md

 - Support event creation, editing, scheduling, and recurring event management
 - Allow users to maintain their own calendar events while leveraging external calendar data

+**Google Drive Integration:**
+Implement Google Drive integration within Life Navigator to enable seamless sharing of Obsidian vault content.
+Through Google Drive's API, users could automatically sync and share specific files or folders from their Obsidian vault to Google Drive for external collaboration and access.
+This would allow selective sharing of notes, research, or project files while maintaining the core workflow within Obsidian.
+The integration could include automatic synchronization of designated files, sharing permissions management, and the ability to collaborate on documents that remain integrated with the Life Navigator ecosystem.

+**Enhanced API Error Handling and Rate Limiting:**
+Improve error handling and user communication for API-related issues, particularly Anthropic's "Overloaded" errors and rate limiting problems faced by Tier 1 organizations and heavy Life Navigator users.
+Implement intelligent error interpretation that provides meaningful, user-friendly error messages instead of technical stack traces, automatic retry mechanisms with exponential backoff, and graceful degradation when services are temporarily unavailable.
+Include comprehensive rate limiting management with intelligent request queuing, rate limit detection and prevention, usage monitoring and alerts, and user notifications when approaching limits.
+This system would help organizations manage their API usage more effectively while maintaining a smooth user experience even under high-usage scenarios.

 **Automatic Update Notifications:**
 Implement periodic scanning for plugin updates with a hovering dialog that displays "update available" notifications.
 This would improve user experience by keeping users informed about new versions.
 Investigation needed to determine if this is feasible within Obsidian's plugin architecture and API limitations.